kcolvin/dxhub-architectures/architectures/4/architecture/doc/decisions/0004-manual-route-digitization.md

 ## Consequences

 Documenting routes in this manner is time consuming for the analyst and snow plow driver, taking as much as 60 minutes for each route.
 Eight routes were digitized for the Running Springs prototype area, taking about 8 hours total.
+Documenting future routes will also require a substantial time commitment.